Haoxin-Wang-GSU/homepage/aboutme.md

 Life is about the adventures you take and the memories you make.

-:golf: A small goal: explore 20% of the world with my family by 2030 :earth_americas:.
+A small goal: explore 20% of the world with my family by 2030. &#x1F30D

 ![Travel Map](assets/img/MyTravelMap.png)
 Travel map - explored <span style="color:#002993">**8.82%**</span> of the world (updated by June 2022).